-Graduates with family and consumer sciences education degrees have obtained jobs in Family and Consumer Sciences Cooperative Extension (including 4-H), marketing related to consumer products and services, researching needs, attitudes, and markets associated with Family and Consumer Sciences, developing improved products and services related to the different content areas (design improved appliances, fabrics, software, etc), informing the public about FCS content-related topics through various media outlets, assisting families and communities through various agencies (housing, family, youth, etc), and managing various FCS-related businesses or operations.
+Graduates with family and consumer sciences education degrees have obtained jobs in Family and Consumer Sciences Cooperative Extension (including 4-H); marketing related to consumer products and services; researching needs, attitudes and markets associated with Family and Consumer Sciences; developing improved products and services related to the different content areas (design improved appliances, fabrics, software, etc); informing the public about FACS content-related topics through various media outlets; assisting families and communities through various agencies (housing, family, youth, etc) and managing various FACS-related businesses or operations.

 Are there scholarships available to students?